Welcome

 Ready to make a difference for senior residents in our community

-The City, senior service providers, and the Seniors Working Group have developed an Age-Friendly Strategy to enhance the health and well-being of seniors in the city.
+The City of Kalgoorlie-Boulder, has developed an Age-Friendly Strategy to enhance the health and well-being of seniors in the city.

 As part of this strategy, the City undertakes regular consultation with senior residents, service providers and other stakeholders to evaluate and inform future decisions relating to services and programs.